projectacrn/acrn-hypervisor/doc/try.rst

 Getting Started
 ###############

-After reading the :ref:`introduction`, use these guides to get started using ACRN in a reference setup.
-We'll show how to set up your development and target hardware, and then how to boot the ACRN hypervisor, the Service VM, and a User VM on the Intel platform.
+After reading the :ref:`introduction`, use these documents to get started using ACRN in a reference setup.
+We'll show how to set up your development and target hardware, and then how to boot the ACRN hypervisor, the Service VM, and a User VM on a supported Intel target platform.

-ACRN is supported on platforms listed in :ref:`hardware`.

-Follow these getting started guides to give ACRN a try:

 .. toctree::
    :maxdepth: 1

    reference/hardware
+   getting-started/overview_dev
    getting-started/getting-started

-   getting-started/building-from-source
-   getting-started/roscube/roscube-gsg
-   tutorials/using_hybrid_mode_on_nuc
-   tutorials/using_partition_mode_on_nuc
+After getting familiar with ACRN development, check out these :ref:`develop_acrn` for information about more-advanced scenarios and enabling ACRN advanced capabilities.